-Consignment size (Units) Sample size (Units)

-For 'consignments' of fruit less than 1000 units Either 450 units or 100% of consignment
+Consignment size (Units) Sample size (Units) For 'consignments' of fruit less than 1000 units Either 450 units or 100% of consignment

-(whichever is smaller)
+(whichever is smaller) 600 units

-For 'consignments' of fruit greater than or 600 units

-equal to 1000 units

 Unit = one individual persimmon fruit

 Where consignments are found to be non-compliant with requirements on-arrival, the importer will be given the option to treat (if suitable treatments for the pests detected can be applied), re-export or destroy the consignment.
 If product continually fails inspection, AQIS reserves the right to suspend the export program and conduct an audit of the Japan or Korea or Israel persimmon risk management systems.
 The program will continue only after Biosecurity Australia/AQIS is satisfied that appropriate corrective action has been taken.